eric-downes/jupyter_coq_cpp_py_hs_scala/README.md

 - [x] check that Landro's docker runs from dockerhub
 - [ ] .. built from git
 - [ ] remove ijava etc -- still runs?
+- [ ] updatew scala to newer version than 2.11... ?
 - [ ] commit here

 ### Haskell